coppit/docker-handbrake/README.md

 With the default configuration, files written to the watch directory will be renamed and copied to the output directory.
 It is recommended that you do **not** overlap your watch and output directories when creating the container.

+The `USE_UI` setting controls whether the user interface features are enabled.
+Set this to "yes" to enable the UI, which uses approximately 266MB of RAM at idle, as opposed to 31MB of RAM.
+On my machine it uses .16% CPU instead of .04% CPU.

 ## Credits

 This docker container was initially based on the [sparklyballs/handbrake container](https://github.com/sparklyballs/desktop-dockers).